If you are looking to hike the continental divide trail but aren’t sure if a permit is needed, we have all the information for you.

 They will then provide more details on where you can obtain your permit to travel within the park.

-The CDT trail is a very long trail that crosses many state trust lands and national parks, so it’s important to know the rules about permits before you start your journey.
+The CDT trail is very long and crosses many state trust lands and national parks, so it’s essential to know the rules about permits before you start your journey.

-Also, make ensure you are properly geared for the weather when hiking the Continental Divide Trail as you will face many changes over sections!
+Also, ensure you are appropriately geared for the weather when hiking the Continental Divide Trail, as you will face many changes over sections!

-The most important thing to remember is that in many cases permits, especially for the National Parks they are only good for the times you established with them prior to entry into their parklands.
+The most important thing to remember is that in many cases, permits, especially for the National Parks, are only good for the times you established with them before entry into their parklands.